HewlettPackard/green-dcc/README.md

 #TODO

 ## Documentation and Installation
-Refer to the [docs](https://hewlettpackard.github.io/green-dcc/) for documentation of Green-DCC.
+Refer to the [docs](https://hewlettpackard.github.io/green-dcc/) for documentation of Green-DCC. #TODO publish docs on GH Pages

 # Quick Start Guide